Naitik-boss/Hoglin_Truck-/README.md

 # 🐗 Hoglin Truck

-A custom Minecraft-inspired Hoglin Truck created in Blender.
+A Minecraft-inspired vehicle designed and modeled in Blender.

 ## Preview